dataman-git/agentic_ai_for_anomaly_detection/README.md

 ## 📈 Why Read This Book

-This book covers both how to build individual anomaly detection models and how to design agentic AI systems.
+This book cover both how to build individual anomaly detection models, and to design agentic AI systems.
 You will learn how to:

+- Understand the foundations of anomaly detection.
+- Apply classical and modern anomaly detection techniques.
+- Build deep-learning-based anomaly detection solutions.
-- Transform anomaly detection models into reusable, modular tools.
+- Integrate anomaly detection models into agentic AI systems.
-- Dynamically select and combine models based on data characteristics and business context.
-- Use Large Language Models (LLMs) for structured reasoning and orchestration.
-- Generate grounded explanations and connect model outputs to actionable decisions.
-- Design systems with governance, reproducibility, and auditability in mind.
+- Design agentic skills, tools, and orchestration engines.
+- Automate end-to-end anomaly detection workflows.
-- Support enterprise deployment through controlled workflows and model risk management.
+- Build trustworthy systems with governance, auditability, and model risk management.

-In addition, this edition places a stronger emphasis on critical considerations such as governance, reliability, and model risk management.
-These elements are essential for deploying systems in enterprise environments, particularly in regulated industries where transparency, accountability, and consistency are paramount.
+This edition places greater emphasis on operationalizing anomaly detection through agentic AI systems, with a focus on reliability, governance, and enterprise deployment.

 ---